gedean/scoppie/README.md

 # Scoppie

-Easy handle of Ministry of Health files scope (Year and Month)
+Easy handling of Brazilian's Ministry of Health files scopes (Year and Month)